 3. Go for Laser Hair Removal

-Laser hair removal is a costly process, but may be worth it if you have tried everything in the book, but nothing has worked to prevent ingrown hair from returning to haunt you.
+Laser hair removal is a costly process but may be worth it if you have tried everything in the book, but nothing has worked to prevent ingrown hair from returning to haunt you.
 It is a long-lasting and effective solution, one you should seriously consider if you have reached your boiling point and are fed up with seeing the return of ingrown hair.

 Laser hair removal involves removing the hair follicle by damaging it and preventing it from returning.
 The duration of the treatment differs from person to person depending on their hair growth.
 It may take weeks or months to remove and eliminate the hair completely.
-However, two downsides of laser hair removal is that it is not effective on women and men with blond hair or extremely light-colored hair and is semi-permanent, meaning hair can return again.
+However, two downsides of laser hair removal are that it is not effective on women and men with blond hair or extremely light-colored hair and is semi-permanent, meaning hair can return again.